KeYProject/key/keyext.proofmanagement/README.md

 With this workflow it is crucial to have some form of proof management, since it is very difficult for the user to manually track all changes and detect the proofs that have to be re-conducted after a change in the source code.
 KeY comes with a built-in proof management that partially solves the problem.
-However, it is only able to detect illegal cyclic dependencies between proofs if they are conducted in the same `Environment` (that is, without reloading the source code in between).
+However, this internal proof management has a few shortcomings:
+1) It only considers the proofs currently loaded in the GUI.
+This is often not really helpful, since usually it is not a good idea to have too many proofs loaded at the same time (memory restrictions).
+2) It only considers proofs loaded in the same environment (via "File" -> "Proof Management"), which is an option that is not obvious to many users.
+Furthermore, if the source code changes, a new environment is (and has to be, for soundness reasons) created.
+3) The current proof management does not check for compatible settings (overflows, different integer semantics, runtime exceptions, ...).
+4) Some dependencies are not checked by KeY, for example cycles involving model methods or dependency contracts.

 The intention of this project is to provide a tool that can check a proof bundle (a directory or zip file that contains source code and a collection of proofs) for consistency.